-Dr. Nick Whelan is a Board Certified Eye Specialist with 27 years of experience in the diagnosis and treatment of animal eye diseases.
-He is supported by Pauline the Practice Manager, Registered Veterinary Technicians Erika, Jessica, and College Certified Receptionist/Animal Care Assistants Natalie and Jessica.
+Dr. Nick Whelan is a Board-Certified Eye Specialist with 27 years of experience in the diagnosis and treatment of animal eye diseases.
+He is supported by Pauline the Practice Manager, Registered Veterinary Technician Erika, and Receptionists Kim and Tracy.

 We all work together in partnership with you and your veterinarian to help diagnose, treat, and manage your pet’s eye problems.